stats⚓︎

 ⚓︎

-Do self.name = value and register name as in self's stat_register.
+Do self.name = value and register name in self._stat_names.

 tabulate_avrgs(avrgs_list, statkeys=(), decimals=None)